 [Assembly and inspection of B&H Filmosound projectors, circa 1950s]

-Our Museum Pieces in Context
+VI.
+Our Post-War Museum Pieces in Context

 It was during these same years of transition, surrounding the deaths of McNabb and Howell and the rise of Percy, that the items in our museum collection were all at the apex of their popularity.